InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 I am expanding my skillset of AEC Application Development focusing on developing machine learning & data science pipelines in collaboration with ML experts, data scientists, data engineers, and data analysts.

-Aiming to become an accomplished AEC Machine Learning Engineer focused on Production grade Software development of Machine learning & Data Science, while deeply understanding product and client needs in the AEC industry.
+Aiming to become an accomplished AEC Machine Learning Engineer focused on Production grade Software development of Machine learning and AI products, while deeply understanding product and client needs in the AEC industry.
+I am currently gaining expertise in Machine Learning, Data Science and Database pipelines in Backend side in both Python and Javascript ecosystem.

 Passionate about AEC datasets, my future work would address complex AEC problems such as Point cloud processing, Computer vision, Image processing, Plugins Development for CAD Application.
-Currently, I am independently exploring my Machine Lerning Data Science journey, apart from BIM Application development for Structural Engineering applications at my current job role with TYLin Silman Structural Solutions.
+Currently, I am independently exploring my Machine Learning & Database application development, apart from BIM Application development for Structural Engineering applications at my current job role with TYLin Silman Structural Solutions.

 With a unique blend of architectural knowledge, software development expertise, and a strong inclination towards machine learning and data engineering, I am well-positioned to contribute to innovative solutions that revolutionize the AEC industry.